yana-konsta/qa-eng-interview/README.md

 You will need to run `npm install` after cloning the project & install Cypress.
 Run `npx cypress open` to open the Cypress runner.
-In its initial state, the test will navigate you to the page you'll write tests against.
+In its initial state, the provided spec file will navigate you to the page you'll write tests against.

+#### Evaluation points

+- Test case readability
+- Test case maintainability
+- Efficiency and reliability; no flaky tests :)